Jaskey/ConsistentHash/README.md

 By default , `ConsistentHashRouter` will use MD5 to hash a node, you may specify your custom hash function by implementing `HashFunction`

+### Contact Author

+For any question or feature required, please post a Github issue directly.

+To contact author, please mail to linjunjie1103@gmail.com

 ----------------------------------------------------------------------------------------------

 # Java 实现的一致性哈希